 The emotional story of a young man in a mental institution for teens who begins to understand his psychosis in the environment of others with mental and emotional problems.
-He finds intimacy with Lisa, a young woman suffering from schizophrenia.
+He finds intimacy with Lisa, a young woman suffering from dissociative identity disorder.
 Written by

 joe robertson <firstname.lastname@example.org>

 In the scene in Dr. Alan Swinford's office where David quotes, "When all at once I saw a crowd, A host of golden daffodils", that's from the poem, "I Wandered Lonely as a Cloud" by Wordsworth, 1807.
 See more »